Rajib-Mardi/Deploy-a-web-app-inside-the-cluster-with-its-dependent-services-and-configure-monitoring-for-it/README.md

 #### Configure our NodeJS application to collect & expose Metrics with Prometheus Client Library

-Metrics
-1. no.of requests
+* Metrics of the application to be exposed.
+1. no.of requests -the number of requests the application is getting and to check the load of the application.
-2. durations of requests
+2. durations of requests - How long does the application take to handle the requests?

+#### Build Own Application
-Build Docker Image from the application
+* Build Docker Image from the application
 ```
 - docker build -t rajibmardi/repo:nodeapp .
 ```
-push  the Docker Image   to private repository
+* push  the Docker Image   to private repository
 ```
 - docker push  rajibmardi/repo:nodeapp .
 ```